lisenciia/gp-pras-games/README.md

 - rawg_genres.csv
 - rawg_platforms.csv
 - rawg_developers.csv
+Among these files, rawg_games.csv and rawg_reviews.csv are the main outputs, while rawg_genres.csv, rawg_platforms.csv and rawg_developers.csv are supporting reference tables used for addition.

 ## Scraping Collection
 The scraping side of the project is based on store/platform data